HeapSpace/vdb2016/content/speakers/index.md

         long:
           - "The primary value of software is to be flexible.
 The secondary value of software is to do what business wants it to do."
           - "Sounds insane?
 Just think a bit: what's the difference between IT and regular engineering?
 What propulsated IT that much?
 The ability to evolve, to adapt to new business needs.
 And we all know how difficult it is to adapt and strech old, dirty, rigid code."
           - "Financially, the fact that 80% of the costs of a software project are in maintenance may not concern you, the developer, directly.
-But the fact that you read 10x times more time than you write code should make it clear to you: do your very best to write clean, beautiful code that is easy to maintain.
-This module explains how do such art."
+But the fact that you read 10x times more time than you write code should make it clear to you: do your very best to write clean, beautiful code that is easy to understand and maintain.
+This talk explains how write such art."
-          - "Besides the bare act of writing code, the module also tackles the problematic of team work, code responsibility and cooperation necessary to any professional software engineer."
+          - "Besides the bare writing of code, the talk will touch on the problematic of team work, code responsibility and cooperation, necessary to any professional software engineer."
-          - "The module covers the most important practical aspects from the reference book 'Clean Code' by Robert C. Martin, along with many other sources.
-The training material was reviewed and discussed with numerous seniors to reach a wider consensus regarding the ideas and their nuances."
+          - "This talk reviews the most important practical guidelines from the reference book 'Clean Code' by Robert C. Martin, as they proved essential in so many situations of my experience."
-          - "This is the module which is most likely to have the deepest impact on your day-to-day work, changing the way you exercise your profession.
-That's why I allways recommend to add this module to any training."
+          - "This is the central topic of any corporate trainings I hold, and the best module of my training portfolio.
+The ideas that we'll discuss together are most likely to have a deep impact on your day-to-day work, changing the way you think and write software."
           - " "
           - "Agenda:"
           - " "
           - "• What is Clean Code"
-          - "• Names"
+          - "• Expressive Names"
-          - "• Express intent"
-          - "• Parts of speech"
-          - "• Functions"
-          - "• Function Size"
-          - "• Extracting Method Objects"
+          - "• Functions: Size, Signature, Extract Method Object refactor"
-          - "• Function Signature"
-          - "• Side Effects & Temporal Coupling"
+          - "• Functions: Side Effects & Temporal Coupling"
-          - "• Command/Query separation"
-          - "• Classes"
-          - "• Basic Shape"
-          - "• True Encapsulation"
-          - "• Data Structures vs. True Objects"
+          - "• Classes: True Encapsulation?
+In enterprise Java apps?!"
-          - "• Switch+Data Structures vs. Polymorphic Objects (opt)"
-          - "• 'Tell, Don`t Ask' Principle"
+          - "• OOP: 'Tell, Don`t Ask' Principle, Feature Envy"
-          - "• Feature Envy"
-          - "• The Plugin Model: Dependency Inversion (opt)"
+          - "• Dependency Inversion Principle"
           - "• Code Formatting"
           - "• Comments are failures"
+          - "• A Word on Clean Lamdas"
     tags:
       - metodologies
   -